kuujo/vertigo/README.md

 network.setScope(ClusterScope.LOCAL);
 ```

+The network scope defaults to `XYNC` which is the highest level scope.
+However,
+if the current Vert.x instance is not a Xync clustered instance, the scope will
-The network scope defaults to `CLUSTER`, but if the current Vert.x cluster is
+fall back to `CLUSTER`, and if the current Vert.x instance is not a Hazelcast
-not a Xync cluster then the network will automatically fall back to `LOCAL`.
+clustered instance, the scope will fall back to `LOCAL`.

 It's important to note that while configuring the cluster scope on a network will
 cause the network to be *deployed* in that scope, the network's scope configuration